While each of our Sunday services at St Anne’s Ryde Anglican Church varies greatly in style they all share our focus on Bible teaching.

 A family-friendly informal service with a contemporary musical style and we share in the Lord’s Supper each month.
 Children take part in these services and during school term, they have their own kids programs during the second part of the service with special arrangements during school holidays.
 Morning tea is served in the church hall after the service.

 6 pm | Contemporary Service in St Anne’s Hall

 An informal service for young and old with a contemporary music style.
 We share in the Lord’s Supper each month.
 Supper follows the service.

 Available for babies and toddlers up to 3 years of age, during KBF time, in the cry room.

 Sundays 10am during the school term.

 We start off in the service where we join in some singing, play along to the kids’ song with our clapping sticks and get a chance to win the Freddo Frog quiz..
-Then we go out to the classrooms for our KBF program with Pat and Janette (preschool), Katie, Sharon, Zach, Grace and Marie (K-5) where we have fun playing games and learning about Jesus.
+Then we go out to the classrooms for our KBF program with Pat, Fiona and Rosie (preschool), Katie, Sharon, Zach, Grace and Marie (K-5) where we have fun playing games and learning about Jesus.